S-GrabhamMadden/USV-Analysis-Tool/readme.md

 ## Troubleshooting/Tips

-- The project has its own python virtual environment with the right versions of needed tools installed.
-If complaints are raised about missing python modules or similar, the first port of call is to be sure this virtualenv is on.
-To do so, just run ```source env/bin/activate``` in the main project directory.
-(Just run ```deactivate``` to leave the virtualenv afterwards).

 - OmegaConf key error: "Key 'eval_wer' not in 'AudioPretrainingConfig'": If using the pretrained XLSR model by fairseq for initial feature extraction (available here: https://github.com/facebookresearch/fairseq/blob/main/examples/wav2vec/README.md), you might see this error.
 In the _oldScripts directory, find ```omegaConfErrorResolve.py```.
 Running it should create a new checkpoint of the model that resolves this error.

-- Several steps in the process make use of GPU resources through CUDA.
-Using ssh to connect into a cuda server (if remote connecting to a VUW cuda server, must ssh through an open server such as barretts first), ```nvidia-smi``` will display which GPUs have active processes.
-Several times I experienced an instance where CUDA would throw an error that no devices are available part-way through processing, when there is one or several GPUs free.
-The project only needs one GPU to run, but if any other GPUs are in use it can throw this error.
-Pick a GPU with no active processes and identify its ID.
-Use ```export CUDA_VISIBLE_DEVICES=x``` setting X to that GPU ID, so CUDA will only see the free GPU being used.
-This should resolve the error.
-This environmental variable only lasts within this shell session.